ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 Following [schema.org] practice, `property` names start with lowercase letters and `Class` names start with uppercase letters.

-In `ro-crate-metadata.jsonld` the RDF terms use their RO-Crate JSON-LD names as defined in the _RO-Crate JSON-LD Context_, which is available at <https://w3id.org/ro/crate/1.1-DRAFT/context>
+In the _RO-Crate Metadata File_ the RDF terms use their RO-Crate JSON-LD names as defined in the _RO-Crate JSON-LD Context_, which is available at <https://w3id.org/ro/crate/1.1-DRAFT/context>

 ## RO-Crate Structure